 - Foreseeable effects

-- Act in front of microphone and camera
+- Act in front of a microphone and camera

 - Dealing with provocative questions and attacks

-How do you appear in front of an audience and what can you improve to convincingly present yourself and your message?
+How are you perceived and what can you improve to convincingly present yourself and your message?

-The impact analysis can be booked individually from a duration of 60 minutes or is the beginning of a more comprehensive support for the preparation of an event.
+The impact analysis can be booked individually for a duration of 60 minutes or is the beginning of more comprehensive support for the preparation of an event.
 This is also possible with sessions via telephone or with video support.